Unisys Board Guidelines on Significant Corporate Governance Issues

 It is appropriate for the staff of the Company to report once a year to the Compensation Committee on the status of Unisys Board compensation in relation to other large U.S. companies.
 Changes in Board compensation, if any, should come at the suggestion of the Compensation Committee, but with full discussion and concurrence by the Board.
 Particular attention will be paid to structuring Board compensation in a manner aligned with shareholder interests.
 In this regard, the Board believes that a meaningful portion of a director's compensation should be provided and held in stock options and/or stock units.
 Members of management shall not receive additional compensation for their service as directors.

 The Board believes that, only in rare circumstances approved by the Board, should directors draw, directly or indirectly, consulting, legal or other fees from the Company.
-In no event shall any member of the Audit Committee receive any compensation from the Company other than directors' fees.
+In no event shall any member of the Audit and Finance Committee receive any compensation from the Company other than directors' fees.

 Each non-management member of the Board is required to own stock, stock units or other equity equivalents of the Company in accordance with the Company's stock ownership guidelines for directors.